Divine Delights: Unveiling the Joyous Catholic Feast Days

 The Catholic Church has a long history of festive seasons, kicking off with some classic celebrations borrowed from Jewish traditions like Easter and Pentecost.
 These were the original church parties.
 As Christianity spread, more feasts were added, turning the ecclesiastical calendar into a never-ending RSVP list.

-In the fourth century, they rolled out the feasts of Our Lord, like Epiphany and Christmas, early Christians more reasons to celebrate (New Advent).
+In the fourth century, they rolled out the feasts of Our Lord, like Epiphany and Christmas, giving early Christians more reasons to celebrate (New Advent).
 By the sixth and seventh centuries, the calendar got even busier with feasts of the Blessed Virgin and the Saints.
 Bishops had the power to establish new feasts, so the party just kept growing.

 CenturyNotable Additions